HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Fetching the Data

 It is up to the EHR (Data Source) to set the status of each Task as appropriate. (see the [Task state machine] diagram in the FHIR specification for more background on Task transitions).
 When the task is completed, the Payer fetches the data of interest which is referenced by `Task.output`.
-The Task can refer to external resources which can be subsequently fetched by the Payer, or it can refer to a searchset Bundle [contained] within the Task resource itself.
-In the circumstances of a contained Bundle, the bundle does not have an independent existence.
+The Task can refer to external resources which can be subsequently fetched by the Payer, or it can refer to a searchset Bundle [contained] within the Task resource itself. <span class="bg-success" markdown="1">In the circumstances of a contained Bundle, the bundle does not have an independent existence.
+By using a contained Bundle, the Data Source can provide information to Data Consumers who can not perform a direct query.
+For example the Data Consumer's can only access the patient's data via FHIR RESTful reads or searches if they are authorized to access it.
+Since the Data Source controls the release of information contained in Bundle, patient privacy and security is maintained.</span><!-- new-content -->

 #### How Long is the Data Available